ireneboby/BetterTouch/README.md

 pip install -r requirements.txt
 ```

-MAC may need to make changes in the accessibility:
+MAC may need to make changes in the privacy and security setttings:
+Settings > Privacy & Security > Accessibility > Switch on for the application running the Python script